PhazonicRidley/Terrygon/README.md

 ## How to use:
 Uh well docker image soonTM.
 In the mean time:

-Install python 3.7+ and postgresql 12.
+1. Install Python 3.7+ and postgresql 12.
-Create a postgres user (By default the schema expects a user called `bot` if you do not use that name, change the first line in schema.sql)
+2. Create a postgres user (By default the schema expects a user called `bot` if you do not use that name,
+3. change the first line in schema.sql)
-Run `python -m pip install --upgrade pip` and then `python -m pip install -r requirements.txt` Next, run `cp config.yml.example config.yml` if you are on linux or macos, `copy config.yml.example config.yml` if you are on windows.
+4. Run `python -m pip install --upgrade pip` and then `python -m pip install -r requirements.txt`.
+5. Next, run `cp config.yml.example config.yml` if you are on linux or macos, `copy config.yml.example config.yml` if you are on windows.
-Edit the `config.yml` fields with your information.
-Each field is labled on what it does, if you need help making a bot token, you can check [here](https://tinyurl.com/yad4qmz3) for instructions on making it and adding it to your server
+6. Edit the `config.yml` fields with your information.
+Each field is labled on what it does, if you need help making a bot token, you can check [here](https://tinyurl.com/yad4qmz3) for instructions on making it and adding it to your server.
-Change the paths in `terrygon.service` for where your bot files will be Copy `terrygon.service` to `~/.config/systemd/user`.
+7. Change the paths in `terrygon.service` for where your bot files will be.
+8. Copy `terrygon.service` to `~/.config/systemd/user`.
-Run commands `systemd --user daemon-reload` and then finally `systemd --user start terrygon.service` you may also choose to enable this at start up.
+9. Run commands `systemd --user daemon-reload` and then finally `systemd --user start terrygon.service`.
+You may also choose to enable this at start up.

 ## Requirements
 - Python 3.7 or later